rmsepulveda/FWD-project4-news-nlp/README.md

 ## Overview

-This project is part of Udacity's Front End Development Nanodegree.
-From the course:
-> This project requires you to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+This project requires you to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.

 The goal of this project is to get get used to:
 - Setting up Webpack